dataenthusiast-io/quantized-slm-function-calling/README.md

 The results reveal a clear distinction between **syntactic validity** and **semantic correctness** in function calling:

-**Syntactic Performance (87% success rate):**
+**Syntactic Performance (79% success rate):**
 - The fine-tuned model excels at generating well-formed JSON function calls
 - This represents the model's ability to follow structural patterns and formatting requirements
-- The 37 percentage point improvement shows strong learning of the output format
+- The 69 percentage point improvement shows massive learning of the output format

-**Semantic Performance (41% exact matches):**
+**Semantic Performance (56% exact matches):**
-- The model shows substantial but more modest improvement in generating semantically correct function calls
+- The model shows substantial improvement in generating semantically correct function calls
-- The 17 percentage point improvement in exact matches indicates meaningful but incomplete semantic understanding
+- The 47 percentage point improvement in exact matches indicates strong semantic understanding
-- Function name accuracy nearly doubled (28.9% → 57.9%), showing strong improvement in task identification
+- Function name accuracy improved dramatically (10.1% → 69.2%), showing massive improvement in task identification

 **The Gap Between Syntax and Semantics:**
-- 87% syntactic success vs 41% semantic success reveals that many generated calls are "valid but wrong"
+- 79% syntactic success vs 56% semantic success reveals that many generated calls are "valid but wrong"
-- This suggests the model has learned the format but still struggles with task-specific reasoning
+- This suggests the model has learned the format but still has room for improvement in task-specific reasoning
-- The improvement in F1 score (0.323 → 0.653) indicates better precision-recall balance
+- The dramatic improvement in F1 score (0.117 → 0.753) indicates much better precision-recall balance

 ### 6.2 Research Implications

 The dual-metric evaluation provides a more nuanced understanding of fine-tuning effectiveness:

-1. **Format Learning vs Task Understanding**: The model quickly learns to generate valid JSON but requires more training to understand task semantics
+1. **Format Learning vs Task Understanding**: The model quickly learns to generate valid JSON and shows strong improvement in task understanding
-2. **Incremental Improvement**: Both syntactic and semantic capabilities improve, but at different rates
+2. **Massive Improvement**: Both syntactic and semantic capabilities improve dramatically, with 690% relative improvement in syntax
-3. **Real-world Relevance**: The 41% semantic accuracy, while not perfect, represents a meaningful improvement for practical applications
+3. **Real-world Relevance**: The 56% semantic accuracy represents a substantial improvement for practical applications

 ## 7.0 Conclusion